cngshow/isaac_rest/API ChangeLog.md

 *** Don't forget to update the value in the class RestSystemInfo ***
 * 2017/06/29 - 1.16.0
-    * Modifed RestConceptVersion to contain Pagination data and modified TaxonomyAPIs version API to accept pageNum and maxPageSize parameters or to default values and to paginate concept children
+    * Modifed RestConceptVersion to contain Pagination data and modified TaxonomyAPIs version API to accept pageNum and maxPageSize parameters or to default values and to paginate concept children.
+The 'children' variable of RestConceptVersion was changed from a list of RestConceptVersion into a RestConceptVersionPage.
-    * Added exceptionMessages for recording errors encountered while populating RestConceptVersion components, including sememes, parents and children
+    * Added 'exceptionMessages' to the RestConceptVersion object, for recording errors encountered while populating RestConceptVersion components, including sememes, parents and children.
+This will normally be empty - if ever present, it indicates a partial return due to an unexpected error.
+    * Removed the mapping API endpoint of 'mappingItemsPaged', changed the behaivor of 'mappingItems' so that it now returns a RestMappingItemVersionPage instead of a RestMappingItemVersion array.
 * 2017/06/29 - 1.15.4
     * Modified getObjectForVuid to work on specific view coordinate parameters and changed to validate VUID uniqueness and validity before allowing create or edit of VUID sememe
 * 2017/06/05 - 1.15.3